-USDA Organic Seal (US Department of Agricul- ture) A standard for organic farming WEP (Workplace Education Program) Designed to help brands and factories take steps towards workplace awareness WRI (World Resource Institute) The activities are focused on seven areas: food, forests, water, energy, cities, climate and ocean
+Tier 2 Includes the process of the material production and trim production.
+Tier 3 Includes the process of the raw material processing.
+Tier 4 Includes the process of the raw material extraction.
+WEP (Workplace Education Program) Designed to help brands and factories take steps towards workplace awareness.
+WRI (World Resource Institute) The activities are focused on seven areas: food, forests, water, energy, cities, climate and ocean.